Jenny Gusyk

-Jenny Gusyk (Güzik, 29 May 1897 – 2 January 1944), also known as Jenny Stucke, was the first woman and foreign student when enrolled at the newly-re-established University of Cologne in 1919.
-A Jewish woman of Turkish citizenship, she received German citizenship after her marriage, and was murdered in the Auschwitz concentration camp.
+Jenny Gusyk 29 May 1897 – 2 January 1944), also known as Jenny Stucke, was the first woman and foreign student when enrolled at the newly-re-established University of Cologne in 1919.
+A Jewish woman of Russian and German citizenship, she received German citizenship after her marriage, and was murdered in the Auschwitz concentration camp.
 In 2009, the University of Cologne announced a gender equality award named after her.

 Origin and early life

 The Guzyk family had immigrated from Constantinople in the Ottoman Empire (present-day Istanbul in Turkey), to Vilkaviškis (in present-day Lithuania), a small town with a large German population of Suwałki County in the Russian-controlled Congress Poland.
 Jenny Gusyk was born in the town as the eldest child of Jewish parents Leon and Diana Gusyk, née Kawan, on 29 May 1897.
 She had one sister, Rebekka, and twin brothers, Max and Paul.

 She briefly attended a high school.
 In 1911, when she was 13 years old, the six-person family fled west from the pogroms against the Jewish population in the Russian Empire that followed the assassination of Alexander II of Russia.
 They settled in the Rhinish town of Gräfrath at Solingen, then in the Kingdom of Prussia.
 Her father acquired a long-established steel goods factory, and traded in cutlery.
 She attended the Lyceum in Solingen, later August-Dicke-Schule, together with her sister, and graduated with a Mittlere Reife.

 There was widespread hostility towards Russia and the Russians in Prussia at that time.
 As a precaution, in order to be spared reprisals, her father, whose place of birth was registered in his passport as Constantinople, went to Istanbul in 1913.
 He obtained Turkish citizenship for himself again and for his family members.
 His residence address was given as "Bereketzade Medrese No. 20, Pera Quarter, Constantinople", a location near the Galata Tower in today's Beyoğlu district.

 After finishing school, Gusyk worked in her father's factory shop in Solingen as an intern.
 She then completed a commercial apprenticeship at the Barmer Bank-Verein in Solingen.
 By October 1918, her mother had died, and the next day her 16-year-old brother Paul succumbed to the Spanish flu.